The North Wind Doth Blow and We Shall Have Snow!

 Of snow, snow, snow, snow, snow.”

-And, in his book, Uri Shulevitz no less wonderfully captures the prognostication urges of an offbeat gaggle of residents via delightful illustrations of a town filled with comical, higgledy piggledy buildings.
+And, in his picture book, Uri Shulevitz no less wonderfully captures the prognostication urges of an offbeat gaggle of residents via delightful illustrations of a town filled with comical, higgledy piggledy buildings.
 Overhead, gray- filled skies and rooftops prompt a grandfather, followed by a man in an absurdly tall hat and an elegantly coiffed woman toting an umbrella, to wax philosophical on the chances of snow.
 Zero, they each intone in turn, with no further discussion allowed.

 It’s a giggle, since as we all know, the chances of getting it right is very much up to Mother Nature.
 She does not listen to media outlets.
 A very prominent radio toted atop the shoulders of a townie, and even the blaring TV, insistently discount the chance of the white stuff falling on this burg, with a succinct, “No snow” emphatically forecast.